Free-fire zone: Vietnam War

 Gunter Lewy estimated that 1/3 of those killed and counted as "enemy KIA" killed by US/GVN forces were civilians.
 He estimates around 220,000 civilians were counted as "enemy KIA" in battlefield operations reports during battles against VC/NVA.
 Lewy estimated the use of free-fire zones was an important factor in this.
 There are no distinctions between enemy KIA and civilian KIA inadvertently killed in the crossfire or through deployment of heavy artillery, aerial bombardment and so-on.
 Part of this stemmed from the doctrine requirements of producing "enemy body count" during the Vietnam War, which saw violations and statistical manipulations due to ongoing pressures from MACV on units.

 Dellums hearings

 Free-fire zones were discussed during 1971 ad hoc (i.e. not endorsed by Congress) hearings sponsored by Congressman Ron Dellums (California), organized by Citizens' Commission of Inquiry on US War Crimes (CCI).

 Lawrence Wilkerson

 Colonel Lawrence Wilkerson flew helicopters low and slow through Vietnam.
 He claims to have had vocal disagreements with some of his superiors and members of his own gunner crew over free-fire zones, including an incident in which one of his crew shot a wagon that had a little girl inside of it.
 He describes one incident in which he prevented an atrocity by purposely placing his helicopter between a position that was full of civilians and another helicopter that wanted to launch an attack on the position.

 Israel–Hamas war

-Israel has been accused of treating Gaza as a free fire zone during the war, indiscriminately shooting Palestinians in areas that the Israeli military has asked people to leave.
+Israel has been accused of treating Gaza as a free-fire zone during the war.